JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

           ),
 ```

-Now were is our controllers? we will replace them with normal variables and save the values using the `onSaved` property.
+We will replace the controllers with regular variables and save the values using the `onSaved` property.

-Create a variable for each property we have:
+6. Create a variable for each property we have:

 ```dart
   String title = "";